tekartik/sqflite/sqflite/doc/troubleshooting.md

 ## Error in Flutter web

-As far as i know, the web does not support sqlite in any acceptable ways (yes there in memory solution but no persistency, see https://github.com/tekartik/sqflite/issues/212).
+As far as i know, the web does not support sqlite in any acceptable ways (yes there are in memory solution but no persistency, see https://github.com/tekartik/sqflite/issues/212).

-Since there is no decent solution on the Web, as of today, support is not planned.
+Since there is no decent solution on the web, as of today, support is not planned.

 IndexedDB or any solution on top of it should be considered for storage on the Web.